I'd like to make a complaint

 If we do not resolve your complaint to your satisfaction you can ask to discuss this with a senior member of the Yorkshire Energy team.

-We aim to respond to you within three working days of when you contact us with a written reply setting out how we propose to resolve your complaint.
+We aim to respond to you within five working days of when you contact us with a written reply setting out how we propose to resolve your complaint.

 If you are not happy with how we handle your complaint you can ask us to conduct an internal review on how your complaint was managed.
 A member of the team will contact you as soon as possible to ask some questions and obtain information for that review.